 Number and Title: The number shows where the principle falls in rules outline and the title is a short description of concept.

-Decription: The number of other rules referenced by this principles and its general purpose.
+Description: The number of other key methods referenced by this principle and its general purpose.

 "Art of War Quote: "A quote from Sun Tzu that generally the idea principle abnd its location in the standard translation" Sun Tzu's The Art of War 5:2:14-16

 "Perspective Quote: A quote referencing the concept from another perspective, usually of modern writers or Western philosophers.

 General Principle: A one sentence statement of the principles involved.